-- Placing sustainability at the heart of our work with communities and organisations across Scotland.
+- Placing sustainability at the heart of our work with artists, communities, and organisations across Scotland.

 - Recognising that our position of leadership in the sector comes with a responsibility to learn, inform, communicate, and influence.

-We aim to be a centre for the exchange of skills, promoting climate literacy among everyone we interact with.
+- We will be a centre for the exchange of skills, ideas and knowledge and use our learning to help promote climate literacy among everyone we interact with as we go forward.